rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 <- 0.7367823644188911
 ```

-This `0.7367823644188911` is not really what we wanted… According to documentation, `Math.random` returns a decimal number between 0 (inclusive) and 1 (exclusive).
+This `0.7367823644188911` is not really what we wanted...
+According to documentation, `Math.random` returns a decimal number between 0 (inclusive) and 1 (exclusive).
 For a 6-sided dice, we need an integer from 1 to 6.
 As a first guess, you may multiply by 6:

 ```js
 >> function rollDice() {